Terraminator/Index/README.md

 Create an index of the web with python

 ### Setup
 You just have to install a Python version >= 3 and change self.urls to your start urls than just run python main.py this will create a sqlite3 db, which contains the urls that has been crawled.
+To get your index you can run python read_index.py where you can enter your sql commands.

 ### Ascii Art
 The Ascii Art is made with: https://patorjk.com/software/taag/